danielrlc/article-view-next-js/README.md

 I used [Prettier](https://prettier.io/) to format my JavaScript, CSS and HTML code consistently.
 I included a `.prettierrc` file in the root folder, and set the app up without semicolons at the end of JavaScript statements, in line with the documentation on the [Next.js](https://nextjs.org/) website.

-## CSS and accessibility notes
+## Accessibility notes

-Running a Lighthouse test on [this page](https://www.hbl.fi/artikel/sista-debatten-trump-biden-kan-avgora-valet-vagmastarstaterna-har-overraskat-forr/) flagged up a number of accessibility issues.
+Running a Lighthouse test on [this page on the hbl.fi site](https://www.hbl.fi/artikel/sista-debatten-trump-biden-kan-avgora-valet-vagmastarstaterna-har-overraskat-forr/) flagged up some accessibility issues.

 ### Issue 1: "Heading elements are not in a sequentially-descending order"